Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Detector description

 An event in LIME consists of a combination of a camera image and a set of PMT signals.
-The data acquisition system (DAQ) operates as follows: the camera runs in triggerless mode with a 300\,ms exposure, while PMT signals are continuously monitored.
+The data acquisition system (DAQ) operates as follows: the camera runs in trigger-less mode with a 300\,ms exposure (the minimum value allowed in the low noise configuration), while PMT signals are continuously monitored.
 These signals pass through a leading-edge discriminator, and a trigger is issued if at least two PMTs exceed a predefined voltage threshold within the same time window.
 When a trigger occurs, the image is saved along with the corresponding PMT signals recorded over an 1.40\,$\mu$s time window.
 In cases where multiple PMT triggers occur within the same camera exposure, several sets of PMT signals are associated with a single image.
-Figure~\ref{fig:event} shows an example of such an event recorded in LIME, where multiple tracks are visible in the image -- three short, localized tracks and one extended track -- along with the corresponding PMT signals generated by the ionization processes.
+Figure~\ref{fig:event} shows an example of such an event recorded in LIME, where multiple tracks are visible in the image -- two localized clusters, one extended track induced by an alpha particle, and one curly electron recoil-like event -- along with the corresponding PMT signals generated by these ionization processes.
 In these situations, the Bayesian inference algorithm can be employed to associate each set of waveforms with its corresponding track observed in the image.
 To analyze such events, the CYGNO collaboration developed a reconstruction algorithm~\cite{Baracchini_2021} that identifies light clusters in the APS images and reconstructs their physical properties, including shape, light intensity, and direction on the GEM plane.
 The analysis of PMT signals has been developed in parallel with the present work and will be discussed in detail in a forthcoming publication.